qdLMF/LIO-SAM-GPU-ScanToMapOpt/README.md

 This repository reimplements the line/plane odometry in scan2MapOptimization() of mapOptimization.cpp with CUDA.

 On my machine (Orin-NX-8GB, walking_dataset.bag, with OpenMP), original CPU version:
-- average cost of extracting surrounding scans is more than 30ms
+- average cost of extracting surrounding key frames is more than 30ms
 - average cost of building local map is about 20ms
 - average cost of KNN search and optimization is about 30ms
 - average cost of all operations in one frame is about 85ms